ibm-cloud-docs/containers/cs_ingress_manage.md

   ```
   {: pre}

-2. Create a YAML file for a `ibm-ingress-deploy-config` configmap.
+2. Create a YAML file for an `ibm-ingress-deploy-config` configmap.
 For each ALB, add `'{"replicas":<number_of_replicas>}'`.
 Example for increasing the number of ALB pods to 4 replicas:
    ```yaml
    apiVersion: v1
    kind: ConfigMap